- Overview of the Foleshill Anstys

 - Arthur Anstey (b 1891 Plumstead – an Anstey Hero); and

-- Edith Gladys Anstey (b 1894, Plumstead, Woolwich, known as Gladys)
+- Edith Gladys Anstey (b 1894, Plumstead, Woolwich, known as Gladys – unmarried and living with her mother at 18 Swetenham Place Plumstead in the 1911 Census)

 In the 1891 Census two of Edward‘s children from his first marriage were in an Orphans Home, he was living with his second family (plus his youngest son Frederick Anstey) at Sweetenham Place, Plumstead, Woolwich – Edward was a general labourer.
 By the 1901 Census they were living at Charles Street, Woolwich.
-By 1911 Edward was an inmate at the Workhouse in High Street Plumstead; he was “married” but not with his family members.
+By the 1911 Census Edward was an inmate at the Workhouse in High Street Plumstead; he was “married” but not with his family members – his wife Clara was living with her daughter Gladys at 18 Swetenham Place Plumstead.

 “Edward J. Anstey” died in 1913 in Woolwich.